Renting Property in the Cayman Islands

 The first thing you need to decide is whether you want to rent a house or an apartment.
-Generally speaking a home is going to be more expensive than a condo.
-However, a house is normally more suitable for a family because it offers more privacy and more room for children to play.
+Generally speaking, a home is going to be more expensive than a condo.
+However, a house usually is more suitable for a family because it offers more privacy and more room for children to play.
 This may incur extra expenses such as yard and pool maintenance so make sure to check.

 Living in an apartment is an easy way to meet new friends, they are more likely to have extra amenities such as a pool or tennis courts or gym.

-What are the Start Up Costs?
+What are the Start-Up Costs?

 Rent is always paid in advance.
 All landlords require a security deposit which is at least equal to one month’s rent regardless of the rental value of the property.
 This money is held by the owner for the term of the lease and is refundable subject to any deductions for damage notwithstanding normal wear and tear.

-The utility, cable and phone company will all require deposits as well: Electric CI$100 per bedroom; Water – CI$100, Telephone – CI$100, Cable TV – CI$90, High speed internet
+The utility, cable and phone company will all require deposits as well: Electric CI$100 per bedroom; Water – CI$100, Telephone – CI$100, Cable TV – CI$90, High-speed internet

 Furnished or Fully Furnished?

 There are very few properties listed that are unfurnished.
 Of those that are, appliances are nearly always provided.
-Generally speaking properties are either Semifurnished – appliances, hard furnishings, window treatments, beds, mattresses, OR Fully furnished – all of the above plus bed linens, bathroom linens and kitchen items and equipment.
+Generally speaking, properties are either Semi furnished – appliances, hard furnishings, window treatments, beds, mattresses, OR Fully furnished – all of the above plus bed linens, bathroom linens and kitchen items and equipment.

 What Can I expect to pay for Utility Expenses?

 Electricity is Expensive on the island, because of the high standard of power we have and the cost to run the plants.
 The air conditioning is the most costly and the newer properties have more efficient and economical.
 An apartment that has the air running all day and all night is going to run up bills averaging between US$200 and US$500 a month or much more for a large home.